Daniel F. Walsh

 Daniel Francis Walsh (born October 2, 1937) is an American prelate of the Roman Catholic Church.

-Walsh first served as an auxiliary bishop of the Archdiocese of San Francisco in California from 1981 to 1987, then as bishop of the Diocese of Reno-Las Vegas in Nevada from 1987 to 1995.
+Born in San Francisco, California, Walsh first served as an auxiliary bishop of the Archdiocese of San Francisco in California from 1981 to 1987, then as bishop of the Diocese of Reno-Las Vegas in Nevada from 1987 to 1995.
 With the creation of the Diocese of Las Vegas, Walsh served there as bishop from 1995 to 2000.
 Walsh then served as bishop of the Diocese of Santa Rosa in California from 2000 to 2011.

-Biography

 Early life and priesthood

-Danial Walsh was born on October 2, 1937, in San Francisco, California.
+Daniel Francis Walsh was born on October 2, 1937, in San Francisco, California.
 He attend St. Anne's School before entering St. Joseph High School in Mountain View, California.

 Walsh was ordained to the priesthood for the Archdiocese of San Francisco on March 30, 1963, in the Mission Dolores Basilica in San Francisco by Joseph Thomas McGucken.
 After his ordination, Walsh served as associate pastor of St. Pius Parish in Redwood City, California.
 The next year, he went to Washington D.C. to enter the Catholic University of America.

 From 1966 to 1970, Walsh taught at Junípero Serra High School in San Mateo, California.
 He served as assistant chancellor for the archdiocese from 1970 to 1976.
 He then held the position of private secretary to Archbishop Joseph McGucken until 1978.
 Walsh became chancellor of the archdiocese in 1978, and its vicar general in 1981.